yktoo/yktoo.com/content/blog/0253/index.en.md

 The lowest allowed altitude here is some 200 ft (60 m).
 Below that mark you risk hitting something, like a wind turbine.
 {{< imgfig "https://1.bp.blogspot.com/-hMJXS9cgn8M/Vat7vl6tuuI/AAAAAAAAjz4/aNvHUM4D3CY/s1600/dsc09683.picasaweb.jpg" "Wind-farm." >}}

-We're heading east, our pilot wants to land in [Nordhorn, Germany][wiki:en:Nordhorn] and have a dinner in a restaurant there.
+We're heading east, our pilot wants to land in {{< wiki "Nordhorn" "en" "Nordhorn, Germany" >}} and have a dinner in a restaurant there.
 {{< imgfig "https://3.bp.blogspot.com/-u1D5qpj4qHg/Vat7v4DkHXI/AAAAAAAAkBM/ZWnsUMEhc7E/s1600/dsc09684.picasaweb.jpg" "Heading east." >}}

 The distance to Nordhorn is some 100 km, which means a half an hour flight.